guctum/grognet.dev/content/greg/about.md

 ## Who am I?

 I am an observability engineer with a background in troubleshooting, performance monitoring, Kubernetes, and software engineering.
+I've found that before I can properly troubleshoot a piece of software or implement a solution, I need to know what's under the hood.

+Aside from engineering, my passion in the workplace is collaboration.
+I enjoy collaborating with people from other departments, coming together to solve unique and interesting challenges.

 Outside of tech I have a love of video games, the outdoors, science fiction, and sports.
 Living in Michigan has given me an appreciation for the world around me, not just in tech.